Programming basics#

 8

-The items within the parenthesis are called the parameters of the function.
-Functions can have zero or more parameters.
-We have used the print() function with multiple parameters:
+The items within the parenthesis are called the arguments of the function.

 print('Length of the string:', length)